Near Staunton, Virginia — The American South (Mid-Atlantic)

 Erected 1950 by Virginia Conservation Commission.
 (Marker Number A-61.)

 Location.
 38° 10.6′ N, 79° 2.124′ W. Marker is near Staunton, Virginia.
 Marker is on Lee Highway (U.S. 11) south of Woodrow Wilson Parkway (Virginia Route 275), on the right when traveling south.
+It is at the city northern city line.
 Touch for map.
-It is at the city northern city line.
 Marker is in this post office area: Staunton VA 24401, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Grandma Moses in Augusta County (approx. 1.4 miles away); The Virginia School for the Deaf and the Blind (approx. 2.4 miles away); Woodrow Wilson Birthplace (approx. 2.6 miles away); a different marker also named Birthplace of Woodrow Wilson (approx. 2.6 miles away); United States National Military Cemetery - Staunton Mary Baldwin College (approx. 2.7 miles away); Dr. William Fleming (approx. 2.8 miles away); T. J. Collins & Son (approx. 2.8 miles away).
+Grandma Moses in Augusta County (approx. 1.4 miles away); The Virginia School for the Deaf and the Blind (approx. 2.4 miles away); Woodrow Wilson Birthplace (approx. 2.6 miles away); a different marker also named Birthplace of Woodrow Wilson United States National Military Cemetery - Staunton (approx. 2.6 miles away); Address by President Lincoln (approx. 2.6 miles away); Staunton National Cemetery (approx. 2.6 miles away); Mary Baldwin College (approx. 2.7 miles away).
 Touch for a list and map of all markers in Staunton.

 More about this marker.
 A similar marker is on U.S. 11 at the southern city line.